It’s funny how traditional activities and concepts are making a comeback.

-I love that tradition is making a comeback.
-Making bone broth, oil pulling, taking fermented cod liver oil and putting butter in tea are not new concepts.
-While these things seem to be making headlines lately, the fact is that these ideas have been around for thousands of years.
+Making bone broth, oil pulling, taking fermented cod liver oil, and putting butter in tea are not new concepts.
+While these things have made headlines in recent years, the fact is that these ideas have been around for thousands of years.

-I’m convinced that there’s no better way to start your day than by slowly sipping on a hot cup of buttery chai.
+I still love my traditional cup of masala chai, but I think buttered chai is an experience to try.
 If you’ve never experienced the creamy, rich flavor of buttered chai, you’re missing out.
-A cup of this creamy, frothy drink will make you forget about your troubles, at least for a few minutes.
+A cup of this creamy, frothy buttered drink will make you forget about your troubles, at least for a few minutes.

 Do you put butter in your tea or coffee?
 Would you?